-The DCD epartment of Employment Services, Office of Wage and Hour can investigate possible violations, access employer records, enforce the paid sick and the paid sick of theleave requirements, order reinstatement of employees who are terminated, as a result of asserting rights to paid sick leave, order payment of paid sick leave unlawfully withheld, and impose penalties.
+The DCD epartment of Employment Services, Office of Wage and Hour can investigate possible violations, access employer records, enforce the paid sick of the Possible violation and tleave requirements, order reinstatement of employees who are terminated, as a result of asserting rights to paid sick leave, order payment of paid sick leave unlawfully withheld, and impose penalties.
 An employer who willfully violates the requirements of the Act shall be assessed a civil penalty in the amount of one thousand dollars (\$1,000) for the first offense, fifteen hundred dollars (\$1,500) for the second offense, and two thousand dollars (\$2,000) for the third and any subsequent offenses.